Members of the Student Affairs staff are here to assist and support you through your years at UMass Dartmouth.

 Dr. Shannon M. Finning joined the University of Massachusetts Dartmouth community as vice chancellor for student affairs in July 2018.
 An accomplished educator with more than 20 years of student affairs experience, in this role she will report to the Chancellor and serve as a members of the Chancellor’s Cabinet, and oversees a comprehensive Student Affairs organization with a $40 million annual budget and is responsible for division-wide strategic planning, assessment, and staff development.
 Dr. Finning and her team will promote an engaged and healthy campus environment through services, programs, and innovative learning experiences beyond the classroom; encourage a strong sense of community among students, faculty, and staff with an emphasis on diversity and civic engagement; and foster strong partnerships, particularly with the Provost/Executive Vice Chancellor for Academic Affairs to promote student success.
-She will provide leadership, advocacy and support to the departments in the Division: Career Development Center, Center for Access and Success, Center for Women, Gender and Sexuality, Police Department, Counseling Center, Frederick Douglass Unity House, Health Services, Housing and Residential Education, LiveWell/Health Education, Center for Religious and Spiritual Life, Student Activities Involvement and Leadership, and Student Conduct and Dispute Resolution
+She will provide leadership, advocacy and support to the departments in the Division: Care and Advocacy, Career Development Center, Center for Access and Success, Center for Religious and Spiritual Life, Center for Women, Gender and Sexuality, Community Standards, Counseling Center, Dining Services, Frederick Douglass Unity House, Health Services, Housing and Residential Education, LiveWell/Health Education, New Student and Family Programs, Police Department, Student Activities Involvement and Leadership.

-Prior to joining the UMass Dartmouth community, Dr. Finning served as vice president for student affairs at Springfield College where she provided visionary leadership for a division comprised of alcohol and other drug education, campus recreation, career center, community standards, counseling center, dean of students, health center, housing and residence life, service and leadership, spiritual life, and student activities and campus union.
-During her tenure at Springfield, Shannon spearheaded a program review for orientation and transition programs, initiated and chaired a College-wide task force on alcohol and other drugs, completed a complete review of the community standards process, and worked with a team of students, faculty and staff to develop and implement a Division-wide strategic plan.
-Prior to joining the Springfield community, Shannon served as the associate vice president for student affairs and dean of students at Clemson University (SC) and as associate dean and then dean of student affairs at Babson College (MA) and previously held progressively responsible positions in student affairs administration, career services, student conduct, student activities, new student programs, assessment and admissions at public and private institutions including Drexel University (PA), Clemson University (SC), Bryant University (RI) and Bridgewater State University (MA).
+Prior to joining the UMass Dartmouth community, Dr. Finning served as vice president for student affairs at Springfield College, as the associate vice president for student affairs and dean of students at Clemson University (SC) and as associate dean and then dean of student affairs at Babson College (MA) and previously held progressively responsible positions in student affairs administration, career services, student conduct, student activities, new student programs, assessment and admissions at public and private institutions including Drexel University (PA), Clemson University (SC), Bryant University (RI) and Bridgewater State University (MA).

 Office: Campus Center Room 221